 I wanted to LIVE!

 Through hard work, self-motivation and commitment, I became stronger and fitter.
-It was tough doing it alone but the results were beginning to show.
+It was tough going it alone but the results began to show.
 I had more energy, more motivation and, eventually, more self-confidence.
 Best of all, it gave me a whole new perspective on my life.
-Those around me noticed the new happier, healthier me and I discovered that I liked myself!
+Those around me noticed the new happier, healthier me.
+I discovered that I liked myself!
+I wasn't normal.
+I was my own unique awesome me.

 I started at the beginning.
 Adjusting and getting my body and mind used to this new routine, these new movements, building my strength and my confidence in my ability.
 I spent time learning to exercise well and safely and gradually pushing the limits of what I thought I could do.